Highlights of the UCLA Meteorite Gallery

 Two big irons are the 811 lb (368 kg) Gideon (Nabibia) and the 326 lb (148 kg) Camp Wood (USA), on loan from the Utas family; the 811 lb Gibeon is the largest iron in California outside of Barstow.
 Two other irons are the 320 lb (172 kg) Ovshinsky and the 343.5 lb (155.8 kg) Doheny.

 The five irons can be touched by the visitors.

 The most common meteorites to fall are the chondrites.
 The Gallery has a number of these specimens in Cases 1 and 2.
 The chondrites are the oldest rocks in the Solar System – they are older than the planets.
 Their compositions are similar to that of the Sun except that they are depleted in the most volatile elements such as H, He, C and O. The best preserved chondrites are those picked up just after they fell.
 Note especially the observed falls from La Criolla (Argentina), Bruderheim (Canada), Murchison (Australia), and Allende (Mexico).

-Competing with the Clark Iron as the visual highlight of the Gallery are the three back-lighted pallasites in Case 3.
-(Pallasites shown in normal light are in Case 1.)
+Competing with the big irons are three back-lit pallasites in Case 3 of the Gallery.
+(Pallasites shown in normal light are in Case 1).
 These beautiful rocks are samples of the core-mantle boundary of an asteroid that melted.
 The yellow transparent mineral is olivine, the main constituent of the Earth's mantle and of most asteroidal and planetary mantles.
-The opaque phase is metal from the asteroidal core.
+The opaque phase (shiny in reflected light) is metal from the asteroidal core.
 The Schlazer family donated these pallasites to the UCLA Meteorite Collection in 2013.